gamesbook/pyprototypr/docs/examples/abstract.rst

 These examples are part of **pyprototypr** `supplied examples <index.rst>`_.

-Bear in mind that the images shown in these examples are lower-resolution screenshots; the original PDF that can be generated from the source scripts will demonstrate the full scalability.
+Bear in mind that the images shown in these examples are lower-resolution screenshots; the original PDFs that can be generated from the source scripts will demonstrate full scalability.

 .. _table-of-contents: